BasicComputation/x64-lecture/C01 - Calculator project.md

 Also if you allow SIN, COS, SQR and so on, you have to give operators a value.

 **Procedure** <br>

-When you read from the start of an expression, you first have to check for '-', '(', and the procede.
-- Initial condition
+1. Main loop : <br>
-1. If a minus you push a unary minus (has greater precedence than exponent (?)) onto operator stack and the number 0 onto number stack so you have "0 unary - "
+  If a minus you push a unary minus (has greater precedence than exponent (?)) onto operator stack and the number 0 onto number stack so you have "0 unary - "
-- Main body
+2. sub loop 1: <br>
+  Must be '(' or number. <br>
-1. If a left parenthesis you push it onto the stack for operators and goto beginning as if a new expression begins.
+  If '(' push on the operator stack then goto 1. <br>
-2. Get number, push it onto stack, if not a number its a error. <br>
+  If number, push on number stack and continue to 3.
+3. sub loop 2: <br>
-  Check for operator, ')', end of expression. <br>
+  Must be ), +, -, * , /, ... , end of expression. <br>
-  If operator: Check precedence and do calculation(s), push operator onto stack.
-Next must be a number or '(', <br>
-  If ')': Do calculations until '(' is found in stack, if not found the expression is invalid. <br>
+  If ')' do calculations until a '(' occures on the operator stack.
+Go back to 3. when done. <br>
+  If +,-,*,/ ... then calculate and push operator.
+When finish goto 2. <br>
-  If end of expression: Do calculations until operator stack is empty.
-Return result.
+  If end of expression, then calculate until operator stack is empty

 Along the way you have to check if content of expression is valid, and if the expression follow the rules.